Kyrios

 Skip to section

 Kyrios was alerted to the crisis and decided to begin intervention on 14 August 2019.
 Kyrios said that the two world’s largest rainforests – Amazon and Congo rainforests – function as the lungs of the world, and damage to the rainforests would result in severe consequences for the rest of the world.
-Concurrently, Kyrios was also intervening in several wildfires across the Arctic Circle as well as in Spain, Australia and Africa.
+Concurrently, Kyrios was also intervening in several wildfires across the Arctic Circle such as Siberia (Russia), Greenland, Canada and Alaska, as well as in Spain, Australia and Africa.

-In lieu of the disastrous consequences that Kyrios foresaw, Kyrios urges everyone and world leaders to take better care of the world’s natural systems and not to overexploit Earth’s resources to satisfy personal interests.
-Kyrios stressed the need for individuals to reduce their carbon footprint by adopting meatless diets as livestock rearing strains the Earths’ natural systems and that the Amazon Rainforest is currently being destroyed to make way for cattle ranching.
+In lieu of the disastrous consequences that Kyrios foresaw, Kyrios urges everyone and world leaders to take better care of the world’s natural systems and to not exploit Earth’s resources for one’s benefit.
+Kyrios stressed the need for individuals to reduce their carbon footprint, such as by adopting plant-based diets as livestock production is the reason why the Amazon Rainforest is currently being destroyed, to make way for cattle ranching.

-Kyrios initiated a series of interventive efforts beginning on 19 August 2019 to alleviate fires in the Amazon Rainforest by influencing the weather around the region and causing rain to fall over the fire sites.
+Kyrios initiated a series of interventive efforts beginning on 14 August 2019 to alleviate fires in the Amazon Rainforest by bringing rain across the burning regions..
 Between 31 August 2019 to 6 September 2019, persistent and concentrated precipitation ensued over the central and southern reaches of Amazon rainforests where the fires were most intense.
-The rains brought on by Kyrios had contradicted meteorological forecasts which forecasted that “rains would be concentrated in areas that need it least for the next 15 days following 28 August 2019”.
+The rains brought on by Kyrios had defied meteorological forecasts which forecasted that “rains would be concentrated in areas that need it least for the next 15 days following 28 August 2019”.
 By 6 September 2019, most of the fires in the Amazonian heartlands were put out.

 However, along the fringes of the Amazon Rainforest, some fires persisted while new hotspots began to appear again after Kyrios’ intervention ended.
 A closer look at satellite imagery showed that the fires were mostly burning along the perimeters of farmed lands, a visible indication of ongoing slash-and-burn activities where forests were being set ablaze to clear land and make way for agriculture, livestock, logging, mining, etc.